"Social value means enriched lives and a fairer society for all.

 Please note you will be in breach of our Terms and Conditions of Use if you claim an offer that does not benefit residents and communities in East Sussex.

-Organisations that join the ES Social Value Marketplace can refuse and/or accept requests or offers.
+Organisations that join the ESCC Social Value Marketplace can refuse and/or accept requests or offers.

 The decisions regarding which organisations receive help is made only by the organisation that is offering the help.